structurizr/java/docs/spring-petclinic.md

 structurizrClient.mergeWorkspace(1234, workspace);
 ```

 In order to upload your model to Structurizr using the web API, you'll need to [sign up](https://structurizr.com/signup) to get your own API key and secret.
-Also, when you run the Structurizr program you just created, you'll need to ensure that the compiled version of the Spring PetClinic application is on your classpath; specifically this directory:
+Also, when you run the Structurizr program you just created, you'll need to ensure that the compiled version of the Spring PetClinic application is on your classpath;
+specifically these directories:

 ```
 target/spring-petclinic-1.0.0-SNAPSHOT/WEB-INF/classes
+target/spring-petclinic-1.0.0-SNAPSHOT/WEB-INF/lib
 ```

 ## 10. View the diagrams and layout the elements